Greek creditors seek third wave of reforms before loan

 However, touching pensions is sensitive with Tsipras's left-wing Syriza party, which has already suffered a substantial revolt over the Brussels agreement, and the main opposition New Democracy party opposes ending tax breaks for farmers.

-Tsipras appealed for unity at a meeting of Syriza's policy-making political committee on Monday and said there was room for discussion with the lenders on labour reform, phasing out measures for the farmers and finding alternatives of equivalent value on pension reforms and privatisations.
+Tsipras appealed for unity at a meeting of Syriza's policy-making political committee on Monday and said there was room for discussion with the lenders on labor reform, phasing out measures for the farmers and finding alternatives of equivalent value on pension reforms and privatizations.

 The government should move forward on other issues that bore the leftist trademark, such as clamping down tax evasion and corruption and reforming public administration, Tsipras said.